The Story Of Greenville

 As the growing nation spread west, important transportation routes passed through Greenville.
 In the 1840s local citizens completed the National Road from Vandalia to St. Louis.
 Intersecting with the National Road at Greenville was the Black Diamond Trail, later known as Route 127, connecting Southern Illinois with Springfield.
 In 1870 the St. Louis, Vandalia, and Terre Haute Railroad was completed giving the town vital rail access to major cities in the east and west.
 In the 1930s building of present US Route 40, then one of the longest roads in the nation, was started in the area.
 In 1968 the exits for Interstate 70, one of the busiest highways in the country, opened at Greenville.

 Education has always been important to the residents of Greenville.
 In the 1860s school superintendent Samuel Inglis instituted a first to twelfth grade system for students, one of the first communities in the state to do so.
 Almira College began in 1855 as an all women’s school.
-In 1892 it became co-educational Greenville College.
+In 1892 it became co-educational Greenville College (now Greenville University).
 In 1905 the Greenville Public Library opened after a grant from Andrew Carnegie was given to the Ladies Social Circle.

 This downtown Greenville map is from the "City-cyclopedia of Greenville" from 1939.
 Click image above to see the full map!